SymbolNotFound/gel/README.md

 AI), as well as game master and lobby interfaces, use to interact.
 These are defined as a separate repo because some environments do not need an entire GGDL compiler to play (e.g., the game clients that have been code generated from rules).
-This is not to say that clients should not depend on plugg, but that there are benefits to building clients that only need to depend on the API.
+This is not to say that clients should not depend on `ggdl`, but that there are benefits to building clients that only need to depend on the API.
 This repo has no github actions, but has hooks into build and test that check for internal consistency.